-A sufficiently high signal-to-noise ratio is essential for measurement precision with DTS.
+- 15 Based on the backscattered signal of a laser pulse inside fiber optic cables, a Distributed Temperature Sensing (DTS) machine measures temperature along a complete fiber optic cable (Selker et al. (2006a); Selker et al. (2006b)).
+A main source of noise in DTS data is white noise induced by the statistical variability in photon count from backscatter (optical shot noise).
+The white noise can be reduced by averaging over multiple measurements in either space or time, assuming the observed temperature is/stays (relatively) constant (van de Giesen et al. (2012)). - A sufficiently high signal-to-noise ratio is essential for measurement precision with DTS.
 In Sayde et al. (2015) it is shown that the signal-to-noise ratio can be described as: $(T_s - T_f)/T{error}$, where T_s and T_f are the temperature (in K) of the heated cable segment and (unheated) reference segment (i.e., air temperature).
-Hence the signal-to-noise ratio is related to the ΔT (= $T_s - T_f$) and the measurement error of the DTS, T{error} (in this study at a 1 s sample resolution).
+Hence the signal-to-noise ratio is related to the ΔT (= $T_s - T_f$) and the measurement error of the DTS, T{error} (in this study at a 1-s sample resolution).
 A large ΔT is obviously desirable, however, ΔT cannot be increased infinitely.
-The power controller can only deliver a limited amount of power to heat the fiber, which is especially relevant for the heating of long lengths of FO cable (i.e. several hundreds of meters of FO cable).
-Also the creation of larger temperature differences means the importance of other ways of transferring energy changes (e.g., free convection, radiation and diffusion).
+The power controller can only deliver a limited amount of power to - 25 heat the FO cable, which is especially relevant for the heating of long lengths of FO cable (i.e. several hundreds of meters of FO cable).
+Additionally larger temperature differences can cause that other ways of transferring energy (e.g., free convection, radiation and diffusion) can become more dominant/important.
 The effect of ΔT is investigated by using three temperature differences during the experiment.
 The effect of the signal-to-noise ratio is quantified, and an equation to estimate the precision is presented.
-The measurement precision is an indication of the variability of wind speed measurements (e.g., RMSD), as opposed to accuracy which describes a systematic measurement error for which van be compensated (in our case expressed by the bias).
+The measurement precision is an indication of the variability of wind speed measurements (e.g., RMSD), as - 30 opposed to accuracy which describes a systematic measurement error for which can be compensated (in our case expressed by the bias).